fbpx

 What exactly are jowls?

-The word “jowls” refers to drooping skin under the chin or jawbone, by the mouth corner.
+The word “jowls” refers to drooping skin under the chin or jawbone by the mouth corner.
 Mostly everyone gets jowls as they become older.
 It occurs when your

 Jowls correction with Threads